 They aren't the only southern state that grows them, you can also find them in Florida, Alabama, Mississippi, Louisiana, and Texas.

 In most grocery stores expect to find them from starting in early November and lasting into the first part of January.
 If you live in an area that grows them you may find them earlier and see them still around later.

 Satsumas come in all sorts of packaging from paper bags to loose ready to purchase by the pound.
 They are available starting in November before Thanksgiving and lasting to around the New Year in most places.
 Earliest I have seen them before was November 5th.

 While both varieties are available around the same time and are just as easy to peel and use, the difference you will find in Satsumas is all in the flavor.
 Satsumas are bursting with it.
-The hint of lemon I find them really hits gets my taste buds excited.
-I also find that with Clementines you find a lot of inconsistency in quality as there are so many growers, some interest only in making money, not producing tasty fruit.
+The hint of tart lemon I find in them really hits gets my taste buds excited.

 Clementine do generally tend to be sweeter but often I find that they are lacking in flavor.
 The consistent quality is not there.
 But I have had had good Clementines before too, just I feel like with the Satsumas that flavor is good more often than not.

 Let's give you a list of other types of citrus you search out for: